-I am not really one to be superstitious except for one thing: I have to eat my black eyed peas on New Years.
+I am not really one to be superstitious except for one thing: I have to eat my Hoppin’ Johns (Southern Black-Eyed Peas) on New Years.
 It’s one of those weird Southern things that was rubbed off on me since I was old enough to chew.
-I can just see my mom forcing me to eat black eyed peas on New Years as a one year old.. haha!
+I can just see my mom forcing me to eat black-eyed peas on New Years as a one-year-old.. haha!

 - 2 tablespoons extra virgin olive oil

 - 2 cloves garlic, minced

 - 1/2 cup celery, diced small (or 1 large stalk)

 - 3/4 cup green bell pepper, seeded and diced small (1/2 medium pepper)

 - 1 cup finely diced yellow onion (or 1/2 medium onion)

 - 2 tablespoons jalapeno, seeded and diced fine (or 1 large jalapeno)

 - 2 teaspoons kosher salt, or more to taste

 - 1 teaspoon black pepper, or more to taste